-Max Roach was born on January 10, 1924 in New Land, North Carolina.
+Max Roach was born on January 10, 1924, in New Land, North Carolina.
 He was raised in Brooklyn and studied at the Manhattan School of Music.
-One of the great jazz drummers and a pioneer of bebop, he recorded with Coleman Hawkins, Dizzy Gillespie, Stan Getz, Charlie Parker and Clifford Brown.
+One of the great jazz drummers and a pioneer of bebop, he worked with Coleman Hawkins, Dizzy Gillespie, Stan Getz, Charlie Parker and Clifford Brown.
 Roach was also a composer and a professor of music at the University of Massachusetts.
-He died in 2007.
+He died in New York City in 2007.

 Maxwell Lemuel Roach, generally known as Max Roach, was born on January 10, 1924, in New Land, North Carolina.
 He was raised in Brooklyn and played in gospel groups as a child.
 Though he started on the piano, Roach found his instrument when he began playing the drums at age 10.

 Growing up in New York City exposed Roach to an exuberant jazz scene.
 In 1940, 16-year-old Roach filled in with Duke Ellington's orchestra.
 During the 1940s, he played with jazz greats like Coleman Hawkins, Lester Young, Benny Carter and Stan Getz.
 Roach further developed his skills by studying at the Manhattan School of Music.

 Roach joined with Miles Davis, Dizzy Gillespie, Charlie Parker and others to help bebop—a form of jazz that featured more intense rhythms and sophisticated musicality—come into being.
 He soon gained a reputation as a virtuoso bebop drummer, one who could enhance a song with his musical choices.
 From 1947 to 1949, Roach was part of Parker's trailblazing quintet.